cs2113-f24/cs2113-f24.github.io/syllabus.md

 You must:

-- Solve all homework, quizzes, projects, labs, and exams on your own, unless you are receiving the help of the instructional staff.
+- Solve all homework, quizzes, projects, and labs on your own, unless you are receiving the help of the instructional staff.
 - Write the names of any students you collaborated with as a comment at the top of your main/README file (subject to the constraints below).
 - Notify your instructor if you are using a tutor (this is not a problem, just let your instructor know).

-You may:

-- Discuss general approaches to solving the homework problems with other students, but the pen-to-paper, fingers-to-keyboard work should be your own.
-  - No!
-You may not collaboratively write an answer and write your names on it and turn it in.

 You may NOT (except for the group project):

 - Copy code to or from other students or people outside of the class.
+- Discuss general approaches to solving the homework problems with other students.
+The pen-to-paper, fingers-to-keyboard work should be your own.
 - Have another student look at a specific snippet of your code (e.g., 10 lines) to help you debug a programming error.
 - Have someone else write code for you.
 - Copy code from the internet, unless you specifically reference the source and can explain how it works.
 This should be a tiny minority of the code you submit and you must ask permission in advance on Ed.
 An exception to this is any code we provided in class or through the notes; this does not need to be cited.